 Physical exams are available for travel, employment, school transfer, athletic participation, or for personal reasons.

 Many commonly used prescription medications are stocked at the Student Health & Wellness Center for students.
-A consulting pharmacist insures that proper procedures are maintained.
 Costs for medications are usually lower than retail, and special order medications are available.
 Only prescriptions written by SHWC professionals can be filled within the SHWC.
-Charges are referred to the students' SOU accounts.
+Charges are added to the students' SOU accounts.

 The staff at the Student Health and Wellness Center are sensitive to the health issues and concerns of lesbian, gay, bisexual, transgendered, inter-sexed and questioning individuals.
 We welcome you to use our services and encourage you to openly discuss your concerns.